nrkno/core-components/packages/core-progress/readme.md

 );
 ```

-### Possible values
+### Possible `value`s

 Type | Example | Description
 :-- | :-- | :--
-Integer | `50` | An integer updates the progress value directly
+Integer | `coreProgress(el, 50)` | An integer updates the progress value directly
-String | `'Loading...'` | A non-numerical string will indicate that the progress is indeterminate.
+String | `coreProgress(el, 'Loading...')` | A non-numerical string will indicate that the progress is indeterminate.
 The same string will be read by screen readers.
-Object | `{value: 50, max: 100}` | An object can define a value and/or a max value
+Object | `coreProgress(el, {value: 50, max: 100})` | An object can define a value and/or a max value
-undefined | - | When no value is passed, the progress element will automatically get all attributes set to their default values.
-After running `coreProgress('.my-progress')`, the markup will be optimized for accessibility.
+undefined | `coreProgress(el)` | When no value is passed, the progress element will automatically get pick up values from markup attributes and enhance accessibility.

 ### React / Preact